Moving in and Out

 It’s a good idea to enlist the assistance of a friend to act as a lookout.
 It’s not unknown for pilferage to take place from the removal van or for unauthorised persons to enter the building during this busy and vulnerable time.
 For obvious reasons, it’s unwise to jam the front door open: it puts others at risk besides yourself.

-Residents moving in are encouraged to read the Apartment Manual, which contains a wealth of advice for the new arrival – telephones, garbage collection, etc. Don’t hesitate to ask the Managing Agent of any of the Owners’ Corporation Executive Committee for help.
+Residents moving in are encouraged to read the Apartment Manual, which contains a wealth of advice for the new arrival – telephones, garbage collection, etc. Don’t hesitate to ask the Managing Agent or any of the Owners’ Corporation Executive Committee for help.